 What Makes Payer Contracting Difficult?

-The differences between one insurance provider’s way of handling things and another’s is fully intentional, on their part.
+The differences between one insurance provider’s way of handling things and another’s are fully intentional on their part.
 Payers will frequently change contract terms to improve their revenue at the expense of healthcare providers.
 This is a legal maneuver that is generally permissible, albeit unpleasant.

 Because payers differ in their compensation rates, payment schedules, shift their requirements frequently, and employ confusing language—unique to individual companies—an effective payer contracting management strategy is the only way to ensure that you’re being treated fairly by each payer.
 By keeping track of your payers’ reimbursements over time, you are able to see the bigger picture of how each company is actually working for you.